 The Blair Witch Project

-Is there any other way to kick off this list?
+Is there any other way to assemble a list of found footage horror movies and not include The Blair Witch Project?
 Eduardo Sánchez and Daniel Myrick delivered one of the scariest films of the 90s with TBWP and quickly became the flag-bearer for the found footage subgenre.
-It trails three film students as they venture into the woods hunting the legendary Blair Witch.
+It trails three film students as they venture into the woods in search of the legendary Blair Witch.
 The original script, completed in 1993, left actors the ability to improvise much of the film.
 It premiered at the Sundance Film Festival and was an immediate hit.
 What’s more, the director’s $11,000 project terrorized enough people to churn out $248.6 million at the box office, making it one of the most successful independent films of the time.
-The mysterious and long-awaited Blair Witch reboot hit theaters in 2016.
+The long-awaited Blair Witch reboot hit theaters in 2016.